Disney’s Animal Kingdom Theme Park

 How to plan your day

-A full day at Disney’s Animal Kingdom Theme Park starts early and can wrap up by evening.
-The park typically opens at 8:00 AM and closes between 6:00 PM and 7:00 PM, depending on the season.
-It runs shorter hours than the other three parks, so arriving early matters more here.
+A full day at Disney’s Animal Kingdom Theme Park starts early and wraps up by evening.
+The park opens at 8 a.m. most days.
+It closes between 6 p.m. and 7 p.m. based on the season.
+It runs shorter hours than the other three parks, so arriving early matters more.

 Start with the headliners

-Three Animal Kingdom rides have the longest waits.
-They are Avatar Flight of Passage, Expedition Everest—Legend of the Forbidden Mountain, and Kilimanjaro Safaris.
-Your morning strategy should focus on getting at least two of these done before the lines build.
+Three Animal Kingdom rides draw the longest waits.
+Avatar Flight of Passage tops the list.
+Expedition Everest—Legend of the Forbidden Mountain and Kilimanjaro Safaris are close behind.
+Try to finish at least two before the lines build.

 If you have Early Theme Park Entry, head straight to Pandora for Avatar Flight of Passage.
-This is the single most popular ride in the park, and the 30-minute head start makes a real difference.
-After Flight of Passage, walk to Africa for Kilimanjaro Safaris — the animals are most active first thing in the morning.
+It’s the most popular ride in the park.
+The 30-minute head start makes a real difference.
+After Flight of Passage, walk to Africa for Kilimanjaro Safaris.
+The animals are most active first thing in the morning.

-Avatar Flight of Passage is a Lightning Lane Single Pass attraction.
-It is not included in Lightning Lane Multi Pass.
-You can buy it on its own if you want to skip the standby line.
+Avatar Flight of Passage is a Lightning Lane Single Pass ride.
+Lightning Lane Multi Pass does not cover it.
+You buy it on its own to skip the standby line.

 Book your Lightning Lane Multi Pass as early as your window allows.
-Disney Resort hotel guests can book seven days before arrival at 7:00 AM Eastern.
-All other guests book three days before their park visit.
+Disney Resort hotel guests can book seven days before arrival at 7 a.m.
+Eastern.
+All other guests book three days before their park day.

 Pace yourself through the middle of the day

 The park is outdoors and spread out.
-Florida heat and humidity hit hardest between 11:00 AM and 3:00 PM.
-This is the best time to see the shows, explore the walking trails, or grab a meal at an air-conditioned restaurant.
+Florida heat and humidity hit hardest between 11 a.m. and 3 p.m.
+Use this time to watch shows, explore walking trails, or grab a meal at an air-conditioned spot.

-Festival of the Lion King, Zootopia: Better Zoogether!, and Finding Nemo: The Big Blue… and Beyond! are all indoor, air-conditioned shows.
-Stacking them during the hottest hours keeps your family cool and entertained while everyone else bakes in ride lines.
+Festival of the Lion King, Zootopia: Better Zoogether!, and Finding Nemo: The Big Blue… and Beyond! are all indoor shows with air conditioning.
+Stack them during the hottest hours to keep your family cool.

-The walking trails — Gorilla Falls Exploration Trail in Africa and Maharajah Jungle Trek in Asia — are shaded and move at your pace.
-They are a good way to see animals up close without standing in line.
+The walking trails have shade and move at your pace.
+Gorilla Falls Exploration Trail in Africa and Maharajah Jungle Trek in Asia are both great ways to see animals up close without standing in line.

 For multigenerational groups

-Disney’s Animal Kingdom Theme Park is one of the best parks for multigenerational groups.
-Kilimanjaro Safaris, the walking trails, the live shows, and Na’vi River Journey are all open to guests of every age and mobility level.
-The park has more to do that has no height limit than any other park at Walt Disney World Resort.
+The park is one of the best for groups of all ages.
+Kilimanjaro Safaris, the walking trails, the live shows, and Na’vi River Journey welcome guests of every age and ability.
+The park has more rides with no height limit than any other park at Walt Disney World Resort.

 Come back for an evening safari

-If the park closes at 7:00 PM or later, ride Kilimanjaro Safaris again in the last hour.
-The golden light at sunset makes the savanna look stunning, and animals that hid during the heat often come back out.
-An evening safari is a completely different experience from a morning one.
+If the park closes at 7 p.m. or later, ride Kilimanjaro Safaris again in the last hour.
+The golden light at sunset makes the savanna glow.
+Animals that hid during the heat often reappear.
+An evening safari is a whole new ride.

-When the park is open past sunset, walk through Pandora before you leave.
-The bioluminescent plants and floating mountains glow in the dark.
-It is one of the most visually impressive experiences at Walt Disney World Resort.
-No tickets, no lines — walk through the land.
+When the park stays open past sunset, walk through Pandora before you leave.
+The glowing plants and floating mountains create one of the most striking sights at Walt Disney World Resort.
+No tickets, no lines.
 During seasons with earlier closing times, the park may close before dark.

 Dining at Disney’s Animal Kingdom Theme Park